The Best of East Greenland by Luxury Ship

-We may see Arctic hare and muskox while taking one of our many walks onshore.
-We’ll anchor in just the right spots to photograph sunrise and sunset from shore, using tripods and filters, plus shooting handheld from the boat’s deck.
-With clear skies and good solar activity, we also have an excellent chance to photograph the northern lights.
+We may see Arctic hares and muskox during walks onshore.
+We’ll anchor in beautiful locations to take advantage of shore excursions.
+With clear skies and good solar activity, we also can photograph the northern lights.

 When we’re not photographing or enjoying a fresh, gourmet meal—this is a French ship, after all!—we’ll review images and learn post-processing techniques.
 Bring your laptop and enjoy editing in the main salon, or read your favorite book and sip some hot tea while we sail to the next location.

-Drones are welcome on this workshop and can be flown directly from the ship by skilled pilots.
+Drones are welcome in this workshop and can be flown directly from the ship by skilled pilots.
 Your leaders will coordinate the flights from the deck with the ship crew.

 Expect a group of like-minded photographers who want to work hard to “get the shot.”
 On this expedition, you can expect to fine-tune your “art of seeing” and improve your landscape photography skills.